brandatastudio/the-real-mle-challenge/README.md

 ## Productivizing the image:

-As cloned, the image is mainly prepared as a data_science experimentation environment, this is so because that's mainly what the code inherited from the task assignment was used for, and I found interesting to focus the project this way, to simulate deployment we just need to remove the comments in src dockerfile, "CMD", this will execute data preparation, training, and flask app deployment in a go by the execution of main.py
+To simulate deployment we just need to remove the comments in src dockerfile, "CMD", this will execute data preparation, training, and flask app deployment in a go by the execution of main.py everytime we do `docker-compose up`